-Jain (Deemed-to-be University) celebrates Women’s Day with a program on self-defense9 March 2016
+Jain (Deemed-to-be University) celebrates Women’s Day with a program on self-defense

 The Women Cell of Jain (Deemed-to-be University) celebrated Women’s Day on 8 March 2015 with a program on self-defense for its girl students.
 115 students from different streams of the University like Commerce, Science, Engineering, and Arts attended the program enthusiastically.
 Sensei Matthew Rajan, Assistant Professor of Life Sciences, Jain (Deemed-to-be University), and his 17 disciples from Wakayama Karate Academy, demonstrated self-defense techniques that could be implemented by girls without formal training in martial arts.